THE THUNDERBIRDS

 Lukas Kroczek, Cello:

-Lukas Kroczek was born in 1987 in Poland and received his first cello lessons at the age of 5.
-At 15, he was accepted as a young student at the Richard Strauss Conservatory in Munich, continuing his studies in 2007 at the University of Music in Nuremberg under Prof. Siegmund von Hausegger.
+Born in Poland in 1987 to musician parents, Lukas Kroczek began cello lessons at age five.
+At fifteen, he became a junior student at the Richard Strauss Conservatory in Munich, later continuing his studies at the Nuremberg University of Music under Prof. Siegmund von Hausegger.

 Multimedia